jspaaks/2022-ieee/README.md

 echo 'some data' > thefile.txt
 ```

-&#9733; Now upload the file to the newly created deposition
+&#9733; Now upload the file to the newly created deposition:

 ```shell
 zenodraft file add --sandbox $VERSION_ID thefile.txt
 ```

 <!-- TODO use zenodraft to add simple minimal metadata -->
 Currently the metadata for your draft deposition is probably looking a bit sparse.
-Now, you could update the metadata by hand using Zenodo's graphical user interface, but doing this for every software release might get a bit tedious, so let's automate that.
-To do so, you can use dedicated metadata files which you can store with the other files in you repo.
-Here is an example of a minimal metadata file:
+You could update the metadata by hand using Zenodo's graphical user interface, but doing this for every software release might get a bit tedious so let's automate that.
+To do so, you can use dedicated metadata files which you can store with the other files in you repository.
+Here is an example of a minimal metadata file for Zenodo:

 ```json
 {